molkan787/ADPOS/README.md

 # ADPOS

-### Small POS of invoice generation for Car Dealers
+### Small POS for invoice generation for Car Dealers